konstanzer/brainpickings-nlp/README.md

 ## Overview

 Began in 2007, Brain Pickings has grown into one of the most popular blogs worldwide in a very competitive space.
+With diverse topics including art, literature, science, and philosophy, the blog has been described as a "museum of the world" and a "treasure trove."
 It has millions of unique readers per month and both Tim Ferriss and James Altucher, popular authors and bloggers in their own right, say Brain Pickings is the only blog they read regularly.
 Given the amount of thoroughly-researched content on Brain Pickings, one would reasonably assume that a staff of writers is behind it.
-In fact, Maria Popova is the sole author of every article on the blog and she maintains her site without a single advertisement, relying, as Wikipedia does, on reader donations.
+In fact, Maria Popova is the sole author of every article on the blog and she maintains her site without a single advertisement, relying, as Wikipedia does, on donations.

 As of March 2021, Brain Pickings has amassed 5,700 articles totaling over 5 million words.
-To put this accomplishment in perspective, Ms. Popova has published a 1,000+ word article every 21 hours ... for 13.5 years.
-This project gave me the opportunity to dive into the evolving themes of Brain Pickings based on frequently occuring words and phrases throughout the corpus.
+To put this accomplishment in perspective, Ms. Popova has published a 1,000+ word article every 21 hours...for 13.5 years!
+This project gave me the opportunity to dive into the evolving themes of Brain Pickings based on frequently occurring words and phrases throughout the body of work.

 ___

-## Visualizations
+## The Posts

 **Stacked bar chart of pitch frequencies in 2020**